freqtrade/freqtrade/docs/strategy-advanced.md

         # If that falles down to -5% again, we buy 1.5x more
         # If that falles once again down to -5%, we buy 1.75x more
         # Total stake for this trade would be 1 + 1.25 + 1.5 + 1.75 = 5.5x of the initial allowed stake.
+        # That is why max_dca_multiplier is 5.5
         # Hope you have a deep wallet!
         if 0 < count_of_buys <= self.max_dca_orders:
             try:
+                # This returns max stakes for one trade
                 stake_amount = self.wallets.get_trade_stake_amount(pair, None)
+                # This calculates base order size
+                stake_amount = stake_amount / self.max_dca_multiplier
+                # This then calculates current safety order size
                 stake_amount = stake_amount * (1 + (count_of_buys * 0.25))
                 return stake_amount
             except Exception as exception: